-Evample risks and issues Possible remedial action Ctoff Example risks and issues Forward planning Action - Staff Authentication Candidate fails to sign authentication form Ensure all candidates have authentication forms to sign and attach to work when it is completed before handing in Find candidate and ensure form is signed Heads of Department Teaching staff/assessors fail to complete authentication forms or leave before completing authentication Ensure teaching staff/assessors understand importance of authentication forms and the requirement of a signature Return form to staff for signature.
+Evample visks and issues Possible remedial actio Chaff Example risks and issues Forward planning Action Staff Authentication Candidate fails to sign authentication form Ensure all candidates have authentication forms to sign and attach to work when it is completed before handing in Find candidate and ensure form is signed Heads of Department Teaching staff/assessors fail to complete authentication forms or leave before completing authentication Ensure teaching staff/assessors understand importance of authentication forms and the requirement of a signature Return form to staff for signature.
 Ensure forms are signed as work is marked, not at end of season Heads of Department Exams Officer Marking Teaching staff/assessors interpret marking descriptions incorrectly Ensure appropriate training and practising of marking.
 Plan for sampling of marking during the practice phase.
 Arrange for remarking.
-Consult awarding body specification for appropriate procedure Heads of Department

-Centre does not run standardisation activity as required by the awarding body Plan against the requirements for standardisation for the awarding body when and how this activity will be conducted.
+Consult awarding body specification for appropriate procedure Heads of Department Centre does not run standardisation activity as required by the awarding body Plan against the requirements for standardisation for the awarding body when and how this activity will be conducted.
 Check with the awarding body whether a later standardisation event can be arranged.
-Heads of Department Head National Emergency Due to some national emergency, examinations are unable to take place.
-Prepare a contingency plan Refer to contingency plan Examinations Officer Head
+Heads of Department Head Cyber Attack Cyber attack or other online breach impacts planning, implementation or security of any public exams Major Incident Policy outlines contingency Implement contingency outlined in Major Incident Policy Examinations Officer Head SLT National Emergency Due to some national emergency, examinations are unable to take place.
+Prepare a contingency plan (see Major Incident Policy) Refer to contingency plan in Major Incident Policy Examinations Officer Head SLT